upuuuuuu/PerfSeer/README.md

 During the metrics collection process, we initiated a 30-second warm-up for models to reach optimal performance for training or inference.
 Following this, we collected metrics for another 30 seconds.
 We calculated the execution time per training or inference iteration by recording the number of iterations completed during this period.
 Additionally, we utilized [pynvml](https://pypi.org/project/pynvml) to obtain the average SM utilization and maximum memory usage.

 In total, we collected multiple performance metrics for 53k+ model configurations (batch sizes and network architectures) during both training and inference.
 Some network architectures had large parameter sizes, causing Out-of-Memory errors with larger batch sizes, which led to incomplete metrics collection.
-As shown in Table [Dataset Profile](#datesets-profile), our proposed dataset covers a wide range of model configuration variants, encompassing various FLOPs, MAC, parameter sizes, execution time, memory usage, and SM utilization.
+As shown in the table below, our proposed dataset covers a wide range of model configuration variants, encompassing various FLOPs, MAC, parameter sizes, execution time, memory usage, and SM utilization.

-### Dataset Profile {#datesets-profile}
 | Statistics | FLOPs (G) | MAC (GBytes) | Params (M) | Training Util (%) | Training Mem (MBytes) | Training Time (ms) | Inference Util (%) | Inference Mem (MBytes) | Inference Time (ms) |
 |------------|-----------|--------------|------------|-------------------|-----------------------|--------------------|---------------------|------------------------|---------------------|
 | **Mean**   | 214.8     | 7.7          | 9.5        | 62.4              | 5,255                 | 87.1               | 72.9                | 2,412                  | 23.8                |